commandprompt/postgresql-snap/README.md

 ## Known Problems and Limitations

-Snap format imposes a number of non-critical and more serious limitations:
+Design of a snap package imposes a number of non-critical and more serious limitations:

 * Only one locale is currently supported – en_US.UTF-8.
 * There is no systemd service file for postgres daemon.
 PostgreSQL has to be managed manually by using pg_ctl.
-* pg_ctl is run via a BASH wrapper to make it aware of a default system locale (en_US.UTF-8).
+* pg_ctl is run via a BASH wrapper to make it aware of a default system locale within a sandbox (en_US.UTF-8).
 * psql is also run via a BASH wrapper to let it successfully write to HISTFILE (.psql_history)
-* Kerberos, GSSAPI and Bonjour support is disabled.
+* Bonjour and SELinux support is disabled.

-We intend to eliminate as many of these limitations as possible in future versions of these snapcraft recipes.
+We intend to eliminate as many of these limitations as possible in the future.